 When choosing cleaning methods for your AC, it’s important to consider their respective strengths and weaknesses, such as using warm water versus harsh chemicals.

-is a powerful disinfectant that can effectively kill mold and bacteria, making it suitable for tackling existing
+Bleach is a powerful disinfectant that can effectively kill mold and bacteria.

 Step-by-Step Guide to Clean Your AC Drain Line